UCSB-CS56-M16/UCSB-CS56-M16.github.io/_exam/e02/typos.md

 Write `Comparator<Student>` instead.

-# Minor typos
+# Question 9

-* In question 9, there are *three* things in the list of things to notice, not two.
+Minor typo: there are *three* things in the list of things to notice, not two.

+Instead of `java.lang.Math.signum`, you may also use either of these methods of class `java.lang.Double`

+* `static int	compare(double d1, double d2)`: Compares the two specified double values.
+* `int	compareTo(Double anotherDouble)` : Compares two Double objects numerically.

+Those work in the usual way for a `compare` and `compareTo` method.

 <div style="display:none;">
 http://ucsb-cs56-m16.github.io/exam/e02/typos/